By Kevin Stuckey, M.Ed., CCC-SLP

 What is Rett Syndrome?

 Rett syndrome (RTT) is a rare disorder characterized by normal early developmental growth followed by changes in typical patterns of mental and physical development.
-It is part of the Pervasive Developmental Disorders (PDD) classification and affects several races and ethnic groups around the world.
+It affects several races and ethnic groups around the world.

 Is Rett Syndrome Like Autism?

-Although symptoms are similar to those of autism, RTT affects girls almost exclusively, whereas autism affects boys almost exclusively.
-Symptoms in RTT do not improve over time: they remain the same or get worse.
+Although symptoms are similar to those of autism, RTT affects girls almost exclusively, whereas autism affects boys at a rate of 4:1.
+Symptoms in RTT do not improve over time; they remain the same or worsen.

 What Are Some Signs and Symptoms of Rett Syndrome?